hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

     for master authorized networks.
 Omit the nested `cidr_blocks` attribute to disallow external access (except the cluster node IPs, which GKE automatically whitelists).

+* `master_ipv4_cidr_block` - (Optional, [Beta](/docs/providers/google/index.html#beta-features)) Specifies a private
+    [RFC1918](https://tools.ietf.org/html/rfc1918) block for the master's VPC.
+The master range must not overlap with any subnet in your cluster's VPC.
+    The master and your cluster use VPC peering.
+Must be specified in CIDR notation and must be `/28` subnet.

 * `min_master_version` - (Optional) The minimum version of the master.
 GKE will auto-update the master to new versions, so this does not guarantee the current master version--use the read-only `master_version` field to obtain that.